 At just under $1,500, you’ll struggle to find a more stylish electric bike on the market than the State Bicycle 6061 E-Bike Commuter.

 At just over $1,000, you’ll struggle to find a more affordable electric bike on the market than the Juiced Bikes RipRacer.
 This neat bit of machinery from an industry leader is quite impressive for the price.
-A 500W geared hub motor combined with a 48V lithium-ion battery makes up the engine, giving you up to 45 miles (60km) of pedal assistance at 20mph (32km/h).
+A 750W geared hub motor combined with a 52V lithium-ion battery makes up the engine, giving you up to 55 miles of pedal assistance.

-However, there are some caveats that keep the price so low: the single-speed drivetrain means you don’t get any easier options when you hit the hills or high range for speed.
+However, some caveats keep the price so low: the single-speed drivetrain means you don’t get any easier options when you hit the hills or high range for speed.
 Hydraulic disc brakes give you plenty of stopping power and more than most other eBikes in this range.

 Overall, the RipRacer is an excellent budget electric bike that’s great for work commutes and short missions around town.

 Weight – 52 lbs | Battery – 614 Wh | Motor – 500W | Range – Up to 48 mi | Torque – N/A

 - Class 3 eBike

 - 27.5″ x 2.2″ tires

 This version of the Aventon Pace 500.2 is a comfort-cruiser eBike.

 The Class 3 pedal-assist bike has a 500W Hub motor powered by a 614 Wh removable battery, delivering up to 48 miles worth of cruising energy throughout the day.